mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 A later discussion section in this chapter illustrates a more complex interaction with design stages. -->

+### Use of evolving GDP terminology to facilitate working practices

+**Language which has been introduced facilitator interventions is then modified and used organically through community interaction.**

+The following example shows a patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community interaction.

+As background information on this pair, the mother's focus has been on creating graphics and has expressed pride in this her growing expertise in this area.

+The mother wants to export an image from the graphical editing tool and to import this into the game.

+    Mi: Right so I don't want this rocket here.
+I want the rocket to be the yellow thingie.
+    Ne – Gold coins.
+    Mi - Right so, What are you doing?
+Do you know what you are doing?
+    I want the aliens to be the hazard, the rockets to be the gold coins and the spaceman to be the character.
+    Mi: Poop Ping? (alarmed) What are you doing?
+What's poop ping.
+    Where's my spaceman?
+    Ne: Wait!
+What do you want the aliens as?
+    Mi: The hazards.
+    Mi: Yaaay!
+    Mi: And now the rocket thing as the like you know the good thing - the reward.
+    Ne: Who wants a rocket for their reward?
+    Mi: Because if a spaceman gets to a rocket he can get home.
+But if he doesn't then the aliens get him.
+    Ne: It's a very violent game.
+    Mi: What?
+    Ne: It's a very violent game.

+The mother develops her proficiency of expressing GDP related concepts and language as this interaction develops.
+This may be to show her increased level of understanding and participation on overall process after being challenged by daughter about her use of technical language.
+"Do you even know what export means?".
+Ne also appears to enjoy using the language and norms of game culture to tease her mother.
+"Who wants a rocket for their reward?"
+Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players.

 ### GDPs facilitating designing for others

 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.